-Instruction / Information
+Instruction/Information

-The Superintendent or designee shall ensure that all district students receive age-appropriate information on sexual harassment.
+The Superintendent/Principal or designee shall ensure that all district students receive age-appropriate instruction and information on sexual harassment.
 Such instruction and information shall include:

-- 1. What acts and behavior constitute sexual harassment, including the fact that sexual harassment could occur between people of the same sex and could involve sexual violence - 2.
-A clear message that students do not have to endure sexual harassment under any circumstance - 3.
-Encouragement to report observed incidents of sexual harassment even when the alleged victim of the harassment has not complained - 4.
-A clear message that student safety is the district's primary concern, and that any separate rule violation involving an alleged victim or any other person reporting a sexual harassment incident will be addressed separately and will not affect the manner in which the sexual harassment
+- What acts and behavior constitute sexual harassment, including the fact that sexual harassment could occur between people of the same sex - 2.
+A clear message that students do not have to endure sexual harassment - Encouragement to report observed instances of sexual harassment, even where the victim of the harassment has not complained - Information about the district's procedure for investigating complaints and the person(s) to whom a report of sexual harassment should be made